GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-05-genymotion.md

 ---
 layout: post
-title:  "Why we are started using Genymotion emulators for continuous integration"
+title:  "Why we started using Genymotion emulators for continuous integration"
 date:   2015-01-05 16:00:00
 categories: Greenhouse update
 share: true
 comments: true
 ---

-When we started out developing support for Android, especially support for Android testing things did not go as smoothly as expected.
+When we started out developing support for Android, especially support for Android testing, things did not go as smoothly as expected.

 <!--more-->